cybergalactic/MSS/MSS Quick Reference.md

 ILOSpsi             % ILOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) order3              % path generation using cubic polynomials (see demoWaypointGuidance.slx) order5              % path generation using 5th-order polynomials (see demoWaypointGuidance.slx)
+refModel            % third-order reference model for position, velocity and acceleration
 ```

 ## Navigation